csmertx/csmertx.github.io/content/About/csmertx.md

+---
+title: About Csmertx & Website
+weight: -20
+---

 #### Purpose of this website
 Storage space for notes and future projects.
 Some of these notes may help Linux beginners, but most are for quick reference.